Mattheus85/BarkPark/project_documents/design_document.md

 lacking in valuable detail and information regarding the parks that are found.

-This design document details Bark Park, a new service that will provide users access to a geographically organized database of dog parks along with specific information and reviews for each park.
-It is designed to interact with a client application which will allow customers to view all dog parks or search for dog parks based on specific criteria, write, edit, delete, and view reviews of dog parks
+This design document details Bark Park, a new service that will provide users access to a geographically organized database of dog parks along with detailed information and reviews for each park.
+It is designed to interact with a client application which will allow customers to view all dog parks known to the service or search for dog parks in a specific location.
+Customers will also be able to create user accounts and review parks as well as filter parks by average review rating.

 ## 2. Top Questions to Resolve in Review